Population dynamics of multiple ecDNA types: Results

 The same steps in (\ref{densbluespecies}) and (\ref{densblu2}), together with standard solution techniques for ODEs, are used for filling Table \ref{tabmomapprox1species}.
 The total moment $\mathbf{M}^{(1)}$ has been already given \cite{22}:

+The results for the first moment dynamics in the neutral case, as shown in Equation (\ref{totmom}), are also consistent with those obtained in models of other extra-chromosomal elements that undergo binomial partitioning and duplication during cell division, such as mitochondrial DNA, as described in the models by Johnston et al. \cite{Jones1, Jones2}.
+In those studies, the dynamics of mtDNA include replication occurring outside of cell division.
+However, when replication outside of division is excluded, their model simplifies to the framework presented here, and the analytical results for a single-type evolutionary process align with ours.

+In this and the following sections, we compare analytical solutions with simulations where possible.
+The deviation between simulations and analytical results will be quantified using the mean squared error (MSE):

+where $n$ is the number of observations, $y_i$ is the expected value for each observation, i.e. the analytical solution, and $\hat{y}_i$ is the simulated value.\\ Additionally, we will present 95\% confidence intervals for the mean results obtained from multiple realisations.
+These intervals will be shown for all weighted moment dynamics and absolute mean copy number trends\cite{Cumming2007}.\\ Finally, one time unit corresponds to a single cell division.
+As a result, time is measured as number of cells over time.
+The $x$-axis will be then labeled as $2^{i}$ cells, with $i=1,2,3,\dots$.
-Our analytical results, where the integral on the ecDNA-free cells density has been calculated numerically and the constant of integration has been inferred by using Monte Carlo methods, match well with stochastic simulations implemented by Gillespie Algorithm \cite{32,33,34,35} (Figure \ref{figuraspecies}).

-Our moment analysis of each sub-populations refers to weighted moments, which consider the variability in copy numbers across different subpopulations together with their respective fractions relative to the total population size.
-Specifically, the weighted mean copy number shown are normalised based on the mean copy number for the total population.
-For example, the mean copy number for the total population used for the normalisation is constant under neutral selection, which is $2$ as the copy number of the initial cell in Figure \ref{figuraspecies}a.
-Under identical positive selection, it is $2t$ in Figure \ref{figuraspecies}b.
+Our analytical results for the neutral case, obtained by solving numerically the equations of Table \ref{tabmomapprox1species}, match well with stochastic simulations implemented by Gillespie Algorithm \cite{32,33,34,35} (Figure \ref{F:figuraspecies}a).
+Our moment analysis of each sub-populations refers to weighted moments, which considers the variability in copy numbers across different subpopulations together with their respective relative fractions to the total population size.
+Specifically, the weighted mean copy number are normalised based on the mean copy number for the total population.
+For example, the mean copy number for the total population used for the normalisation is constant under neutral selection, which is $2$ as the copy number of the initial cell in Figure \ref{F:figuraspecies}a.
+Under identical positive selection, it is $2t$ in Figure \ref{F:figuraspecies}b.